francescogerardomarra/its/modulo26/1_authentication.md

      document.getElementById('maliciousForm').submit();
    </script>
    ```
-3. **Victim Visits Malicious Website**: The victim, who is already logged into the target website (e.g., a bank), unknowingly visits the attacker's malicious website.
+3. **Victim Visits Malicious Website**: The victim, who is already logged into the target website (e.g. a bank), unknowingly visits the attacker's malicious website.
 While on this site, the victim's browser automatically triggers the malicious script or form that was embedded by the attacker.

 4. **Automatic Request with Session Cookie**: The victim’s browser, which is already authenticated with the target website, **might automatically include the session cookie in the HTTP request under certain conditions**:

 - **If `SameSite=Strict`**: The session cookie will **not** be sent with cross-site requests.
 This means the victim’s browser will **not** include the session cookie with the request to the malicious website.
 Therefore, the CSRF attack **will not succeed** because the target website will not receive the session cookie.

-- **If `SameSite=Lax` (default)**: The session cookie **will** be sent with top-level navigations (e.g., clicking on a link) but **not** with other cross-site requests like form submissions or AJAX calls.
-If the victim visits the malicious site via a top-level navigation (e.g., by clicking a link from the malicious site), the session cookie will be sent, and the CSRF attack **could succeed**.
+- **If `SameSite=Lax` (default)**: The session cookie **will** be sent with top-level navigations (e.g. clicking on a link) but **not** with other cross-site requests like form submissions or AJAX calls.
+If the victim visits the malicious site via a top-level navigation (e.g. by clicking a link from the malicious site), the session cookie will be sent, and the CSRF attack **could succeed**.

 - **If `SameSite=None`**: The session cookie **will** be sent with all requests, including cross-site requests.
 If the victim visits the malicious website, the browser will include the session cookie in the forged request, allowing the CSRF attack **to succeed**.
 However, `SameSite=None` must be used in conjunction with the `Secure` flag, which requires the cookie to be sent only over HTTPS connections.